Skip to content

 1 / 1

 The company makes this commitment through the GPSNR Policy Framework.
 Full points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
-In its own reporting, the company commits suppliers to conduct HCV assessments.
+The company also commits suppliers to conduct HCV assessments in its own reporting.

 This indicator is disabled as the company reports to have not planted new rubber plantations since April 2019.